thenewboston-blockchain/thenewboston-js/docs.md

 }
 */
 ```
-Now we know how to create a Validator and access it's configurations in our code, we can move on to the methods that work with the accounts that use it's services and the other nodes which are on it's network.
+Now we know how to create a Validator and access its configurations in our code, we can move on to the methods that work with the accounts that use its services and the other nodes which are on it's network.

 ### Working With Accounts

-To see all the acounts on the network your Validator is connected to, there is a `getAccounts` method.
+To see all the accounts on the network your Validator is connected to, there is a `getAccounts` method.
 This method will return the total amount of accounts in the `count` property, and you can access more or past `results` with the URL links that the `next` and `previous` properties provide.

 ```ts
 const primaryValidator = new PrimaryValidator("http://157.230.75.212");